One Day at a Time (2017 TV series)

 Upon its release, the show received critical acclaim, with critics and journalists praising the writing and the performances of Machado and Moreno.
 One Day at a Time was listed as one of the best television shows of 2017, with numerous critics ranking it as one of the top ten shows of the year.
 The series received multiple awards and nominations, including four Primetime Emmy Award nominations for Outstanding Multi-Camera Picture Editing for a Comedy Series and won two in 2019 and 2020.
 At the 2017 Imagen Foundation Awards, the series won Best Primetime Television Program – Comedy, Best Actress – Television (Machado), Best Supporting Actress – Television (Gomez) and Best Young Actor – Television (Ruiz).
 Moreno was nominated for a Critics' Choice Television Award for Best Supporting Actress in a Comedy Series.
 The series has also been nominated three times for a GLAAD Media Award for Outstanding Comedy Series.

+This marked Norman Lear's final offscreen appearance before his death on December 5, 2023.

 Premise

 The series depicts the everyday life of a Cuban-American family with each character finding their own journey.
 Following the story of Penelope Alvarez, a United States Army Nurse Corps veteran, facing her return to civilian life with a lot of unresolved issues from her time in the Army.
 She works as a nurse in the office of Dr. Leslie Berkowitz.
 After her husband's alcoholism due to post-traumatic stress disorder (PTSD) from his time in the Army made it, in Penelope's words, 'unsafe to be in the house', she separates from Victor, taking the children with her.
+They go to live in a building owned by Pat Schneider.
 With the help of her Cuban mother, Lydia Riera, she raises two children: Elena and Alex.
 Apart from planning her daughter's quinceañera, Penelope starts dating and finds a love interest.
 Elena, resistant to have a quinces, starts dating a teenager from her class, to later realize that she is a lesbian.
 After struggling in ways to tell her family about her sexuality she finally comes out.

 In the second season, Penelope continues to deal with her PTSD, while getting back into the dating scene.
 Elena finds a love interest in Syd, who is non-binary.
-Lydia and Schneider both reveal they are not U.S. citizens, and therefore both take their citizenship tests.
+Lydia and Schneider both reveal they are not U.S. citizens and, therefore, both take their citizenship tests.
 Towards the end of the season, Lydia suffers a stroke and begins to hover between life and death, though she ultimately survives.

 In the third season, Schneider's father comes to visit the building and almost causes the Alvarezes to lose their home.
 Schneider, a recovering alcoholic, revolts and goes against his father saving the building from turning into a condo, but by doing this, he relapses.
 Alex is grounded for most of the season for going to Bud-E Fest but gets un-grounded when Penelope finds out how he handled Schneider's relapse.
 Elena loses her virginity to Syd, and Penelope obtains an MSN degree and becomes a nurse practitioner.